 10.1.
 Assignments.

 10.1.1.
 Assignment to Successor Registry Operator.
-In the event that Donuts’ Registry Agreement is terminated or expires without a subsequent registry agreement, Donuts’ rights under this Agreement may be assigned to a subsequent registry operator with a subsequent registry agreement covering the applicable Donuts TLDs upon ICANN’s giving Registrar written notice within sixty (60) days of the termination or expiration, provided that the subsequent registry operator assumes the duties of Donuts under this Agreement.
+In the event that Identity Digital’s Registry Agreement is terminated or expires without a subsequent registry agreement, Identity Digital’s rights under this Agreement may be assigned to a subsequent registry operator with a subsequent registry agreement covering the applicable Identity Digital TLDs upon ICANN’s giving Registrar written notice within sixty (60) days of the termination or expiration, provided that the subsequent registry operator assumes the duties of Identity Digital under this Agreement.

 10.1.2.
 Assignment in Connection with Assignment of Agreement with ICANN.
-In the event that a Donuts Registry Agreement with ICANN for any of the Donuts TLDs is validly assigned, Donuts’ rights under this Agreement shall be automatically assigned to the assignee of the Registry Agreement, provided that the assignee assumes the duties of Donuts under this Agreement for such Donuts TLD.
-In the event that Registrar’s accreditation agreement with ICANN for the Donuts TLDs is validly assigned, Registrar’s rights under this Agreement shall be automatically assigned to the assignee of the accreditation agreement, provided that the subsequent registrar assumes the duties of Registrar under this Agreement.
+In the event that an Identity Digital Registry Agreement with ICANN for any of the Identity Digital TLDs is validly assigned, Identity Digital's rights under this Agreement shall be automatically assigned to the assignee of the Registry Agreement, provided that the assignee assumes the duties of Identity Digital under this Agreement for such Identity Digital TLD.
+In the event that Registrar’s accreditation agreement with ICANN for the Identity Digital TLDs is validly assigned, Registrar’s rights under this Agreement shall be automatically assigned to the assignee of the accreditation agreement, provided that the subsequent registrar assumes the duties of Registrar under this Agreement.

 10.1.3.
-Assignment of Registry Agreement to Donuts.
-In the event that a registry agreement is assigned to Donuts, the Registrar will be subject to the terms of this Agreement upon ICANN and the Registrar Stakeholder Group’s approval to the changes to this Agreement, as outlined in Section 2.9 of the registry agreement.
+Assignment of Registry Agreement to Identity Digital.
+In the event that a registry agreement is assigned to Identity Digital, the Registrar will be subject to the terms of this Agreement upon ICANN and the Registrar Stakeholder Group’s approval to the changes to this Agreement, as outlined in Section 2.9 of the registry agreement.

 10.1.4.
 Other Assignments.
 Except as otherwise expressly provided in this Agreement, the provisions of this Agreement shall inure to the benefit of and be binding upon, the successors and permitted assigns of the Parties.
-Registrar shall not assign or transfer its rights or obligations under this Agreement, except to an affiliate or to a successor in interest in the event of a sale of the Registrar or substantially all of its assets, without the prior written consent of Donuts, which shall not be unreasonably withheld.
+Registrar shall not assign or transfer its rights or obligations under this Agreement, except to an affiliate or to a successor in interest in the event of a sale of the Registrar or substantially all of its assets, without the prior written consent of Identity Digital, which shall not be unreasonably withheld.

 10.2.
 Notices.
 Any notice or other communication required or permitted to be delivered to any Party under this Agreement shall be in writing and shall be deemed properly delivered, given, and received when delivered (by hand, by registered mail, by courier or express delivery service, or by e-mail during business hours) to the contact provided by the Registrar:

-If to Donuts:
+If to Identity Digital:

-Donuts Inc
+Identity Digital Inc.

 10500 NE 8th Street, Suite 750